omerlux/IMDb-Map-Reduce-in-Erlang/README.md

-# Project-Ilay-Omer - Mapreduce IMDb in erlang
+# Project-Ilay-Omer - IMDb Map-Reduce Project in Erlang
  This is the final project of "Functional programming in concurrent and distributed systems", by Ilay and Omer

 - ### General Info: